nizamphoenix/kaggle/TRends/README.md

 - RapidsAI
 Since data is high dimensional(1405 features), computations demanded more power, hence Rapids AI library by Nvidia was used to build regression models with custom loss and metrics as provided by the competition hosts.
 Each one of the 5 targets were modelled separately with Support vector regression, Elastic net and Random forest regressor and the final predictions were blended to produce the final result.
+There was about 0.1 of a difference between CV score and leaderboard score.

+- LightGBM